Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Introduction

-For question answering, the most straightforward approach is to provide formatting instructions in the prompt and to extract the last match of a predefined pattern in the output: the last number, the last element from a finite list (\emph{e.g.}, A, B, C, D), the last expression in a \texttt{\textbackslash boxed\{\}} mathematical \LaTeX\ command, etc. For example, we may aim for an output that follows a template like: \begingroup \leftmargini{-1em} \begin{quote} \texttt{<Reasoning> The answer is: <Answer>.} \end{quote} \endgroup where \texttt{<Reasoning>} refers to intermediate reasoning tokens, and \texttt{<Answer>} is the final answer in a task-specific format.
-However, an LLM may ignore the formatting instruction during generation or, due to LLM verbosity, produce extra information after the answer, among other complications such as exceeding the generation budget.
-Examples are given in Table~\ref{tab:failure_examples}.
-Beyond the question of automatic evaluation validity, extracting answers from LLM outputs poses important challenges when used in complex systems, \emph{e.g.}, pipelines.
+A common application of our problem, and the one on which we evaluate our contributions, is question answering, in which an LLM is expected to generate an output like ``\texttt{<Reasoning> The answer is: <Answer>}'', where \texttt{<Reasoning>} denotes intermediate reasoning tokens, and \texttt{<Answer>} denotes the final answer in a task-specific format.
+To this end, the most straightforward approach is to provide formatting instructions in the prompt and to extract the last match of a predefined pattern in the output: the last number, the last element from a finite list (\emph{e.g.}, A, B, C, D), the last expression in a \texttt{\textbackslash boxed\{\}} mathematical \LaTeX\ command, etc. However, an LLM, especially smaller less capable models, may ignore the formatting instruction during generation or, due to LLM verbosity, produce extra information after the answer, among other complications such as exceeding the generation budget, which hinders automatic extraction of the answer (see examples in App.~\ref{app:motivation}).
+Another counterargument one might raise is that there are problems for which describing a grammar in natural language in the prompt may be imprecise or difficult or even drastically increase the number of tokens in the (limited) context window.
+As such, using any formal grammar to constrain generation could be easier and more practicable than designing an overly complex prompt.\footnote{For example, the reader can check the formal grammar for generating well-formed \emph{browsable scalable vector graphics}: \url{https://slebok.github.io/zoo/markup/graphical/svg/furubayashi/extracted/index.html}}

-In the case of question answering, prior work has mainly focused on two approaches to solve this issue.
-First, it has become a common practice to delegate evaluation to larger and (hopefully) more reliable \emph{judge LLMs} \citep{zheng2023llmjudge}, often proprietary models behind API walls.
-Although easy to implement, such an evaluation framework suffers from inconsistency \citep{haldar2025ratingroulette}, position bias \citep{wang2024llmfair}, vulnerability to stylistic markers \citep{zhao2025one}, and, most importantly, lack of scientific reproducibility \citep{huang2025judgenotsubstitute}, among a longer list of other drawbacks \citep{li2025llmjudgefailure, gera2025justrank, li2025preferenceleakagecontaminationproblem}.
-Moreover, this does not address issues related to the use of LLMs within wider systems.

-Second, LLMs can be constrained to generate only outputs that follow a predefined pattern, leading to trivial deterministic answer extraction.
-To achieve this, one can define the (possibly infinite) language (or set) of well-formed outputs, for example using a finite-state automaton or a context-free grammar, and then, at each generation step, only allow for tokens that are guaranteed to lead to well-formed outputs \cite[][\emph{inter alia}]{outlines,geng2023grammarconstraineddecodingforstructured,ugare2024syncodellmgenerationgrammar}.
-Although appealing, such an approach leads to highly constrained generation steps and to lower accuracy results on downstream tasks in practice \cite{tam2024speakfreely}.